nico-dangelo/Network-Spillover/README.md

 * regen: On additive scale, the difference (prep[k]+no_prep[k])-(prep[g]+no_prep[g]).

 ### simpar.R
-A wrapper for sim.R that does repeated sampling for a particular set of parameters, implemented in parallel and outputs all results in a combined dataframe object.
+A wrapper for sim.R that performs repeated sampling for a particular set of parameters, implemented in parallel and outputs all results in a combined dataframe object.
 #### Usage
 ```{r}
 sim_par(N=20,eprob=0.1,phiv=0.1,PrEP1=0.1,PrEP2=0.2, p1=0.2,p2=0.1, nsim=100, scale="additive")